marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/rungame/intro_slide.PNG
     :alt: 300px

 **The only important information participants need is how to login**.
-The easiest way is to provide them with a Power point slide with the login data.
+The easiest way is to provide them with a PowerPoint slide with the login data.
 You can add a QR code but notice that QR codes may not work in big lecture halls.
 For all login possibilities (link, QR,...) see `Login of participants and test participants`_.

 Before you start a game, you may inform participants also about the following: